eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 * Motion along the x, y, and z axis

 2. Vibration

+[//]: # (Bob's idea is to have something vibrate the baord -- a constant vibration preferred -- and then feed into the FFT and it converts that time domain into frequency.
+Pure software project.
+No hardware.
+Future item.)

 The sensitivity of accelerometers... by gently tapping the board... we can observe tiny minute changes in acceleration...

 * Tapping the board